syncrosse/client/README.md

-# @syncrosse/server
+# @syncrosse/client

-This is the server for Syncrosse
+This is the client for Syncrosse